Heart Improvement Plan (HIP Streets)

 I agree with some of the concerns below with the mix of pedestrian walkways vs. vehicular traffic.
 I feel the biggest bang for downtown would be a walking mall which would differentiate downtown Loveland from the other neighboring towns.
 It would also provide (middle of the walking mall) room for individual kiosks for more different types of business (do not duplicate products of the permanent businesses).

-frolfes asked 8 months ago
+frolfes asked about 1 year ago

 Thanks for providing project feedback.